pulumi/docs/pulumi-hugo/themes/default/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

 }
 ```

-We want to pass a name and some custom parameters to the class, so we create an interface for the parameters as follows:
+We want to pass a name and some custom parameters to the class, so we create an interface for the parameters:

 ```typescript
 export interface VpcArgs {